 - exercise intensity – you sweat more as you exercise harder

-The best way to figure out how much to drink is to respond to what your body tells you.
+One way to know when to drink is to respond to what your body tells you.
 If you feel thirsty, you really need to drink as your body is already showing signs that it needs to take on more fluid.
-Here’s another way to work out how much fluid you lose while exercising and how much to drink to compensate for it.
+As a general rule, try to drink small amounts at intervals during exercise, if it’s practical.

 Once all the hard work is over, no doubt you’ll be ready for something to drink.
-Not only will this be refreshing, but it will also restore your fluid levels and help your muscles to recover.
-The sooner you start to replace the fluid, the sooner you’ll recover.
+Not only will this be refreshing, but it will restore your fluid levels and aid your recovery.
+Drink small amounts of water regularly until your pee returns to a hydrated colour.

 - feeling confused or disorientated